ChiragAswani/CS411/docs/Assignment #2/Calendar User Story.md

-As a logged in user with my accounts connected, I want to view my calendar in various formats (day, week, month, etc) toggle which calendars from which sites I see.
+As a logged in user with my accounts connected, I want to view an aggregation selected calendar in various formats (day, week, month, etc).
+Essentially, the goal of this would be a user being able to view all upcoming events, important events, etc. It would be on a nice UI very similar to google calendars
-I want to be able to create, view, edit, and delete events from each website on my personal calendar and on the actual website's calendar.
-I want to see notifications and reminders about upcoming events.